Good morning Jesus,I need your Spirit to draw me to embrace you this morning , so I cn embrace others throughout my day.

-Please share your reflections or experiences in “saying Alert” in the comment box below.
+Please share your thoughts and experiences on fasting in the comment box below.

 Gary Liederbach- Lead Follower